 Such creatures (if they can even be classified as such) are those which serve as an embodiment of some grand force or concept.
 Their sphere of power is nigh-absolute in their area of focus, thus justifying these extreme levels of power.
 Typically these entities are the 'base' from which gods who embody related, but lesser concepts or principles draw their might from - or must pay homage to somehow.

 In addition to the sixteen standard ranks, there are four rank conditionals.
-These are all ranks (or a range of such) that one will not attain normally under most circumstances, but may nonetheless be forced to roll under now and then.
+These are all ranks (or a range of such) that one will not attain normally under most circumstances, but may nonetheless be forced to roll on now and then.
 Access to rank conditionals are typically only granted with the Judge's approval; they may be seen as either too limiting or too powerful (especially the second one).
 The four rank conditionals are:

 The Shift 0 Rank: barring a severe injury or illness, or perhaps a non-humanoid body (or a lack therein), most characters will never actually possess an ability score or power that functions at this rank.
 This is because this rank indicates a lack of power or ability.
 Having an actual Shift 0 rank in a statistic means that one has no inherent use of said ability score or power (it's useless to them).

 For the most part, a character will make use of the Shift 0 rank when a higher rank is modified to function on this column.
 This can happen as a result of severe penalties to a desired action that, while not making it impossible, just get one very close to such a state.
 Actions attempted at Shift 0 rank are the most likely to fail, but nonetheless have a slim chance at success (usually with a dash of Karma to help).